Citation, DOI & article data

 Cockayne syndrome is a rare autosomal recessive dysmyelinating disease.
 Cockayne syndrome is classified among the childhood leukodystrophies, and brain imaging findings are cardinal features suggesting the diagnosis of Cockayne syndrome.
-Previously published Cockayne syndrome imaging studies have described major brain atrophy, calcifications in the basal ganglia, and a lack of myelination of the white matter, but whether these findings are due to hypomyelination or demyelination remains unclear.
+Previously published Cockayne syndrome imaging studies have described major brain atrophy (predominantly white matter), bilateral and symmetrical calcifications, and a lack of myelination of the white matter, but whether these findings are due to hypomyelination or demyelination remains unclear.

 The diagnosis is considered very likely if the first 2 clinical criteria and at least 3 of the other criteria mentioned above are present.